 Commission's recommendations: The Commission agreed by consensus to recommend leaving the Board of Assessment Appeals and Town Meeting Moderator as elected positions because they deal with issues of residents' taxation and because the Moderator is highly visible to the public.
 The Commission voted 7-0 to recommend changing the Planning and Zoning Commission and the Zoning Board of Appeals to appointed positions because land use decisions should not be influenced by members' political affiliation.
 In addition, unaffiliated voters, who are usually not endorsed by town committees, will be a new pool of potential members to serve on the appointed boards and commissions, and the number of people willing to serve might be larger because they don't have to run for office.
+Public comments suggested that changing P&Z and ZBA from being elected to being appointed takes away voter choice and places too much control of Town affairs in the BOS.
+The Commission believes that there is always a need for people willing to serve on boards and commissions and if they are willing to commit to doing the work, it is irrelevant if they are elected or appointed.
+(Consensus)

-Issue 2 - The issue of whether to eliminate or reconfigure the Board of Finance and its roles, which was raised by the BOS and public comment, was one of the most challenging and time-consuming issues for the Commission.
+Issue 2 - The issue of whether to eliminate or reconfigure the Board of Finance and its roles, which was raised by the BOS and public comment, was one of the most challenging and timeconsuming issues for the Commission.
 The Commission gained helpful insight from interviews with current and past members of the Board of Finance, Board of Education, school officials and the Bolton Finance Department.
 There was concern that eliminating the Board of Finance would remove what is perceived by some residents as the "financial conscience" of the town, that the town would lose the benefit of the BOF's "holistic" view of the town's needs and the objectivity of the BOF's perspective that comes from not having a vested interest in either the town or the education budget.
 On the other side of the issue there was a feeling that the current budget process is unnecessarily time consuming and redundant because many workshops are held by the BOE and BOS to prepare the budget, followed by more workshops to convey that same information to the BOF.
 Having the budget prepared by the new Finance Committee would bring together BOS and BOE perspectives early in the budget process, allow for easy sharing of information about town and education needs, encourage collaboration and provide objectivity from the perspective of the two non-BOS and BOE members.
 Another reason for considering this change is the difficulty of recruiting candidates to run for public office.

-Commission's recommendation: The Commission by consensus agreed to recommend reconfiguring the Board of Finance from an elected board to a committee composed of three members of the BOS, including the First Selectman, two members of the BOE and two at large members, one each of whom to be appointed by the BOS and BOE.
+Commission's recommendation: The Commission by consensus initially agreed to recommend reconfiguring the Board of Finance from an elected board to a committee composed of three members of the BOS, including the First Selectman (or his designee), two members of the BOE and two at large members, one each of whom to be appointed by the BOS and BOE.
 The Finance Committee would assume all of the roles currently performed by the Board of Finance including holding a public hearing on the budget.
 The budget would continue to be voted on at referendum.
 The new Finance Committee would be created only if voters agree to increase the size of the BOS to seven members.
-(7-0 vote)
+The FC would also take over the role of the CAPA Committee (7-0 vote)